OFC Men's Champions League

-The OFC Men's Champions League is the premier men's club football competition in Oceania.
+The OFC Men's Champions League is the second-tier men's club football competition in Oceania.
 It is organised by the OFC, Oceania's football governing body.
 Beginning as the Oceania Club Championship (1987–2006), it has been organised since 2007 under its current format.
 The first four Club Championship titles were won by Australian clubs.
 Since 2006, when Australia left the OFC, 16 OFC titles have been won by clubs from New Zealand, one by a Papua New Guinean club and one by a New Caledonian club.

 Trophies for OFC tournament winners are made by London-based silversmiths Thomas Lyte.
 The winning club used to qualify for the FIFA Intercontinental Cup, entering at the African–Asian–Pacific Cup play-off stage.
 Additionally, the best-ranked champion in a 4-year period, Auckland City FC, qualified for the 2025 edition of the FIFA Club World Cup.
 Qualifications for those tournaments are now handled by the OFC Professional League.